dfelinto/blender-manual/rigging/skinning/obdata.rst

 Quite useful when you want to have a smooth joint.
-For example, when you skin an elbow, the upperarm vertex group contains the vertices of this part at full weight (** *1.0* **), and when reaching the elbow area, these weights decrease progressively to** *0.0'* when reaching the forearm zone - and vice versa for the forearm group weights… Of course, this is a very raw example - skinning a realistic joint is a big job, as you have to carefully find good weights for each vertex, to have the most realistic behavior when bending - and this is not an easy thing!
+For example, when you skin an elbow, the upperarm vertex group contains the vertices of this part at full weight (** *1.0* **), and when reaching the elbow area, these weights decrease progressively to** *0.0'* when reaching the forearm zone - and vice versa for the forearm group weights...
+Of course, this is a very raw example - skinning a realistic joint is a big job, as you have to carefully find good weights for each vertex, to have the most realistic behavior when bending - and this is not an easy thing!